 How To Handle Postoperative Issues

-• Any persistent vomiting unrelieved by medication
+• Persistent vomiting not relieved by medication

-• Episodes of heavy bleeding from surgical sites
+• Heavy bleeding from surgical sites

-• Skin rashes, usually associated with intense itching
+• Skin rash, especially with intense itching

 • Any injury to the surgical site(s)